-But the past several years have seen many setbacks in application security.
-And the future too does not seem too bright for those who do not follow application security best practices diligently.
-As according to Juniper Research, the average cost of a data breach is expected to exceed $150 million in 2020.
+The past several years have seen many setbacks in application security.
+The future does not seem too bright for those who do not diligently follow application security best practices.
+According to a report by Accenture, cybercrime is expected to cost businesses over $5.2 trillion worldwide by 2025.

-These figures insist business leaders to begin thinking security early on and take things in their own hands such as creating standards and policies under application vulnerability management while ensuring to follow software development security best practices and allocating a dedicated budget for app security.
+These figures insist business leaders begin thinking about security early on by taking ownership.
+The steps would entail creating application security standards and policies under application vulnerability management, ensuring that they follow software development security best practices, and allocating a dedicated budget for app security.

-On app security front, you must address two key concerns; first is application vulnerabilities and second is access control.
-In our journey of app development, we have come across many companies or business owners who do not have the initial blueprint of the application security best practices, which is necessary for building secure, scalable apps.
+In our app development journey, we have come across many companies or business owners who do not have the initial blueprint of the mobile application security best practices necessary for building secure, scalable apps.

-To help companies prepare better understand the app security requirements, we have come up with a list of application security best practices checklists from the perspective of business leaders, covering vast threat landscape.
+To help companies better understand the app security requirements, we have developed a list of application security practices checklists from the perspective of business leaders, covering the vast threat landscape.

-These techniques begin from understanding the mobile or web application security risks and further cover web and mobile app security best practices so that you can have more confidence in your application.
+These techniques begin with understanding the mobile or web application security risks and further cover web and mobile app security best practices so that you can have more confidence in your application.

-Let us first evaluate application security risk touchpoints essential to address the practice of finding vulnerabilities and take actionable measures.
+Let us first evaluate different types of application security risk touchpoints essential to address the practice of finding vulnerabilities and taking actionable measures.

 At these touchpoints, your application security is at risk.
-You need to identify the software vulnerabilities at these touchpoints which attackers can leverage to their advantage.
+You need to identify the software vulnerabilities at these touchpoints that attackers can leverage to their advantage.

 The book, The Art of Software Security Assessment-Identifying and Preventing Software Vulnerabilities defines “software vulnerabilities as specific flaws or oversights in a piece of software that allow attackers” to: